dataobservatory-eu/music/content/post/2022-02-16-survey-harmonization/index.md

-+++
+---
-title = "What is Survey Harmonization?" subtitle = "Create more useable, cheaper, and better-quality questionnaire-based research" date = 2022-02-16T17:00:00+01:00 lastmod = 2022-02-17T08:15:00+01:00 draft = false
+title: "What is Survey Harmonization?"
+subtitle: "Create more useable, cheaper, and better-quality questionnaire-based research"
+date: 2022-02-16T17:00:00+01:00
+lastmod: 2022-02-17T08:15:00+01:00
+draft: false

-authors = ["daniel_antal"]
+authors: ["daniel_antal"]

-tags = [ "Digital Music Observatory", "Survey harmonization", "Cultural Access and Participation", "Data integration"]
+tags: [ "Digital Music Observatory", "Survey harmonization", "Cultural Access and Participation", "Data integration"]

-summary = "Survey harmonization is a powerful research tool to increase the usability of questionnaire-based empirical research.
+summary: "Survey harmonization is a powerful research tool to increase the usability of questionnaire-based empirical research.
 When the same questions are asked from similarly selected German and French people, music audiences and musicians, then we can make meaningful comparisons between the public opinions of the two countries, or the different perceptions of fans and makers of music."

 # Featured image
-[image]
+image:
   # Caption (optional)
-  caption = ""
+  caption: ""

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight
-  focal_point = "Center"
+  focal_point: "Center"

   # Show image only in page previews?
-  preview_only = true
+  preview_only: true

-+++
+---

 Survey harmonization is a powerful research tool to increase the usability of questionnaire-based empirical research.
 When the same questions are asked from similarly selected German and French people, music audiences and musicians, then we can make meaningful comparisons between the public opinions of the two countries, or the different perceptions of fans and makers of music.
 And if we repeat this procedure time after time, we can see if opinion is shifting more in Germany or France, or the living conditions of musicians are catching up with the rest of the country population.